Homemade Eggnog Recipe – with or without alcohol!

 Equipment you’ll need: blender, saucepan, fine-mesh strainer

-Servings: 8 (1/2 cup servings)
+Servings: 8 (4 oz. servings)

 Deck the halls with this heavenly homemade eggnog!
 Yuletide celebrations aren’t complete without a cup of traditional eggnog.
 Spiked or not, raise a cup of traditional eggnog to toast the season!

-Quite frankly, there’s really no comparison.
+If you’ve never had homemade eggnog, you’re missing a real treat.
 Homemade and store bought don’t even taste like the same product.
+Really, there’s no comparison.
 I encourage you to give this homemade eggnog recipe a try.

 My son, who’s notoriously picky, took a very small sip, and said, “It tastes like pudding!”
 He proceeded to drink it all and ask for more.
 My mom, who’s notoriously not picky at all, didn’t even want to try it, being burned out on lousy eggnog.
 She braved a sip, and loved it!
 Wait ’til Christmas, mom, when the brandy comes out.